vyos/vyos-documentation/docs/configexamples/ha.rst

 complete the entire document, ONLY doing the virtual router1 steps, and then come back and walk through it AGAIN on the backup hardware router.

-This ensures you don't go to fast, or miss a step.
+This ensures you don't go too fast or miss a step.
 However, it will make your life easier to configure the fixed IP address and default route now on the hardware router.